nfagerlund/camping_food/dinner.md

 - 1/2 tsp garlic powder

 Separate:
-- 4oz packet of garlic instant mashed potatoes
+- 4oz packet of (garlic or 4-cheese) instant mashed potatoes
+- Cheese stick if you have one

 Per NF:
 - Cold soak beef & veg bag, ~ 1 cup water, 30m.
-- Bring soaked beef/veg to boil (w/ more water? if needed), wait, check for doneness.
+- Boil beef/veg (w/ more water? if needed), wait, check for doneness.
 - Put gravy powders in bowl.
-Strain some beef/veg water directly into it and mix to proper consistency.
+Strain some beef/veg water directly into it and mix to thin consistency.
+- Transfer finished gravy to Talenti jar.
-- Strain remaining beef/veg water into Talenti jar and set aside, in case gravy needs more later.
+- Strain remaining beef/veg water into bowl and set aside.
-- Add strained beef/veg to gravy in bowl, set aside.
-Don't worry about getting cold.
+- Add strained beef/veg to gravy in Talenti jar, shake to mix, set aside.
+Don't worry about cooling.
-- Cook garlic mashed potatoes (whole bag, if solidly hungry) per instructions.
+- Re-use beef/veg water (plus more) to cook mashed potatoes (per packaging).
+    - Or, if you're cold you can straight drink it.
 - Divide both parts, use heat from taters to re-heat the beef/veg.

 ## SPAGHETTI AND MEAT SAUCE